• Skip to primary navigation

 This boat-shaped crisp biscuit (pronounced 'bis-cwee') or cookie has been a Provençal gastronomic emblem since 1781.
 With its unique flavour fragranced with orange blossom, its shape evokes the Saintes Maries landing in Marseille (their arrival is said to have started the Christian faith in Gaul).

 Not to be confused with the free electric navettes that whizz through the old town.
-Personally, they make me want to walk everywhere instead to build up an appetite!
+Instead, they make me want to walk everywhere, just to work up an appetite!

 shop window of an Italian fresh pasta shop with condiments and beer from Aix-en-Provence in the window